 I’m Claire, The Soberholic.
-Originally from Newcastle, I now live in North Wales, with my husband and our 2 young sons.
+Originally from Newcastle, I now live in North Wales, with my husband and our 2 young sons and my cocker spaniel, Woody.

 I created The Sober Goals programme, as a result of my own personal struggle with alcohol and the subsequent discovery that a sober life has so much more to offer.